-Our Company and the Selling Shareholders have entered into the Underwriting Agreement with the Underwriters for the Equity Shares.
-The extent of underwriting obligations and the Bids to be underwritten by each BRLM shall be as per the Underwriting Agreement.
+After the determination of the Offer Price and allocation of Equity Shares, but prior to the filing of the Prospectus with the RoC, our Company and the Selling Shareholders intend to enter into the Underwriting Agreement with the Underwriters for the Equity Shares.
 Pursuant to the terms of the Underwriting Agreement, the obligations of each of the Underwriters are several and are subject to certain conditions specified therein.

-The Underwriting Agreement is dated September 14, 2020.
+The Underwriting Agreement is dated [•].
 The Underwriters have indicated their intention to underwrite the following number of Equity Shares: